iamIkay/John9s/README.md

 - 👋 Hi, I’m John
-- I’m interested Mobile App development
+- I’m interested in Mobile App development
 - I currently work with Flutter and Native Android App development
 - I’m looking to collaborate on app development projects
 - 📫 How to reach me johniwogu@gmail.com